gabrielesh/collectionbuilder-workshop/README.md

 - Get on calendar (Kate's student if posted to DREAM Lab)
 - Get on UIdaho calendar (Gabriele will reach out to Olivia)
 - Send targeted mail merge emails to faculty (Gabriele

-## workshop-template-s

-**project not finished!**

-Jekyll template for a simple workshop website with a sidebar using Bootstrap 5.

 Theme partly based on [Simple Sidebar by Start Bootstrap](https://github.com/startbootstrap/startbootstrap-simple-sidebar) and [workshop-template-b by evanwill](https://github.com/evanwill/workshop-template-b).